Starmer to visit Gulf states to deepen trade ties - ExBulletin

 Sir Keir said his visit would help the UK build a network of partners focused on high-quality growth.

-He said: To drive long-term growth at home, we need to strengthen partnerships abroad.
+He said: To drive long-term growth at home, we must strengthen partnerships abroad.

 That's why I'm heading to the Gulf this week, to build a network of partners for the UK that focuses on driving high-quality growth, boosting opportunity and engaging people. of the country.